 How to Turn Married Sex Into Making Love

 Most of us don’t need a sex therapist in order to have the closer sexual intimacy that we crave.

 That’s because the closeness we desire is only partially found between the sheets.

-In fact, making love starts with simple everyday habits–many of which take place outside of the bedroom.
+In fact, making love starts with simple everyday connection with our spouses.

 Next, I also highly recommend you check out this post: 63 Incredible Resources for Better Sex in Christian Marriage.